Brian Gawne Biography

 Fisher House Foundation, Inc.

 Brian and his wife Jan currently reside in Burke, Virginia.
 Jan is a former critical care resource nurse and a volunteer at the Fort Belvoir Community Hospital.
-Their daughter Madeleine is a registered nurse at Walter Reed National Military Medical Center, Bethesda, MD, their son Ryan is an active duty Navy helicopter pilot, and their daughter Kelly is attending college.
+Their daughter Madeleine is a critical care nurse who has worked at Walter Reed National Military Medical Center in Washington, DC, their son Ryan is a Lieutenant serving in the US Navy, and their daughter Kelly is computer engineer.